pablopunk/dot/README.md

 ~/Library/Application Support/Cursor/User/keybindings.json → ~/dotfiles/modules/multi-config/config/keybindings.json
 ```

-As you can see, you can declare dependencies as [Homebrew](https://brew.sh) packages, which makes it possible to also use `nos` to install GUI apps (Homebrew casks).
+As you can see, you can declare dependencies as [Homebrew](https://brew.sh) packages, which makes it possible to also use `dot` to install GUI apps (Homebrew casks).
 You can create a module without any config to use it as an installer for your apps:

 ```lua
 -- modules/apps/init.lua